TurBoss/blt/doc/tree.rst

   also removed.
 Trees are reference counted.
 The internal tree data object isn't destroyed until no one else is using the tree.

-**blt::tree load** *format* *libPath*
+**blt::tree load** *fmtName* *dir*
-  Dynamically loads the named tree module.
-This is used internally to load tree modules for importing and exporting data.
+  Dynamically loads the named tree import/export module.  *FmtName* is the name of the format of the data imported or exported. *Dir* is the directory where the dynamically loadable module can be found.
+This command is used internally to load tree modules for importing and exporting data.

 **blt::tree names** ?\ *pattern*\ ... ?
   Returns the names of all the BLT trees.
 If one or more *pattern*